adrazen/cs140e-final-project/labs/10-low-level/README.md

 Implement this and show it works!
 (We'll push some code in a bit).

-There is a trivial program in `code-backtrace` to test (weakly) test it.
+There is a trivial program in `code-backtrace` to (weakly) test it.
 It manually prints the call stack --- when you print the backtrace it should match this (different formatting is ok).